MBHallgren/MINTyper/README.md

 * [Licens](#licens)

 # Introduction
-mintyper is a tool designed to quickly estimate a distance matrix from a set of input sequencing reads.
+Mintyper is a tool designed to quickly estimate a distance matrix from a set of input sequencing reads.
 It can take both short read from Illumina's sequencing platforms and long reads from Oxford Nanopore's platform.

 # Installation

 ## Dependencies

-mintyper requires the following dependencies:
+Mintyper requires the following dependencies:

 * Python 3.6 or higher
 * KMA (https://bitbucket.org/genomicepidemiology/kma/src/master/)